cosc2336-ds-alg/assg00/README.md

 the pull request for the changes on this first commit you made.

 At this point you should see that you have 1 open pull request.
-If you go to this request, you will see that the build status for this commit failed.
+If you go to this request, you will see that the GitHub action checks for this commit failed.
-If you look in there, you will see that the commit does build, but it fails to pass all of the tests for the `isPrime()` and also for the other function you will write next.
+If you look at the Details of the checks, you will see that the commit does build, but it fails to pass all of the tests for the `isPrime()`, the same ones that you saw were failind.
+And also the action checks for the other function you will write next will be failing as well.

 If you have questions or need help, you can create your pull request and add comments onto the pull request.
 The instructor will be looking at the pull